Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

-We also conduct ablation experiments to examine the effects of chain-of-thought (CoT) prompting and data examples (EX).
+We also conduct ablation experiments to examine the effects of chain-of-thought (CoT) prompting.
 Table~\ref{tab:cot-ex} reports LLM scores on cell-wise \textsf{Impute} as a representative case.
-As shown, enabling CoT and EX consistently improves performance across base models.
+As shown, enabling CoT consistently improves performance across base models.
 This is intuitive, as CoT encourages step-by-step reasoning which generally improves reasoning accuracy in most cases.
-And EX provides concrete data values that enrich the available data context and help calibrate predictions.
-Full results (with/without CoT and EX across all LRO types) are reported in the supplementary~\cite{supplementary} (Tables~\ref{app:select}--\ref{app:order}).
+Full results (with/without CoT across all LRO types) are reported in appendix (Tables~\ref{app:select}--\ref{app:order}). }